Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Conclusion and Future Work

 \section{Conclusion and Future Work}

-{We have derived general formulae for the generation rate of photon pairs, {and the generation of squeezed light in the lowest-order squeezing (LOS) regime,} from the process of SPDC in ring resonator structures. {Since our approach treats the scattering losses quantum mechanically, we can also analyze the} statistics of the scattered photons. {We have focused on microring resonators made of} III-V {semiconductors,} point-coupled to a waveguide, and {our approach} can easily be extended to multiple input waveguides, and to microrings made from different materials.
+{We have derived general formulas for the generation rate of photon pairs, {and the generation of squeezed light in the lowest-order squeezing (LOS) regime,} from the process of SPDC in ring resonator structures. {Since our approach treats the scattering losses quantum mechanically, we can also analyze the} statistics of the scattered photons. {We have focused on microring resonators made of} III-V {semiconductors,} point-coupled to a waveguide, and {our approach} can easily be extended to multiple input waveguides, and to microrings made from different materials.

-{With the integrated photonic structures we have considered, where modal dispersion is significant, the quasi-phase matching associated with the tensor nature of the nonlinearity does not play an essential role in obtaining high efficiencies, although it does affect what structures will lead to the highest efficiencies.} From our sample calculation{s}, we obtain optimized structures yielding high generation efficiencies {of $3.22\times 10^{-5}$} in the {pair-regime}, {and we have detailed how both the rate at which pairs of generated photons exit the channel without loss, and the heralding efficiencies, depend on the coupling between the channel and the resonator.}
+{With the integrated photonic structures we have considered, where modal dispersion is significant, the quasi-phase-matching associated with the tensor nature of the nonlinearity does not play an essential role in obtaining high efficiencies, although it does affect what structures will lead to the highest efficiencies.} From our sample calculation{s}, we obtain optimized structures yielding high generation efficiencies {of $2.72\times 10^{-5}$} in the {pair regime}, {and we have detailed how both the rate at which pairs of generated photons exit the channel without loss, and the heralding efficiencies, depend on the coupling between the channel and the resonator.}

 {In the LOS regime we find efficiencies} {in excess of $1\times 10^{-2}$} {for realistic structures, and indeed such structures should lead to elevated levels of squeezing and pump depletion beyond the LOS regime.}